Uday-1001/RAG-AI-Assistant/README.md

-# 🧑‍🏫 RAG AI Assistant
+# 🧑‍🏫 Lecuture Lens - AI Teaching Assistant

-A Retrieval-Augmented Generation (RAG) based AI Teaching Assistant that answers student questions using lecture/course content processed from video and audio resources.
+AI Teaching Assistant that answers student questions using lecture/course content processed from video and audio resources.

 This project converts educational media into searchable knowledge, stores the processed content, retrieves the most relevant chunks for a user query, and generates context-aware answers.